 - Restaurant Kamela – This little hidden gem in Le Plateau neighbourhood was such a delight.
 It’s a small family-run eatery serving delicious Algerian food.
 The owner was so friendly and served us some extra dishes.
 A friend who had lived in the neighbourhood didn’t even know about it, and was equally delighted on the find.

-Other Tips the Blogosphere
+Other Tips from the Blogosphere

 - The Legal Nomads Guide to Montreal | Legal Nomads